-About this, Maimonides writes that because ritual sacrifice had already been ingrained in the psyche of the

-Jews and their forbearers, He did not wish to completely abandon the concept.
+About this, Maimonides writes that because ritual sacrifice had already been ingrained in the psyche of the Jews and their forbearers, He did not wish to completely abandon the concept.
 Therefore, God incorporated a legitimate form of ritual sacrifice within the Torah's framework, despite the fact that ritual sacrifice in general had already been hijacked for other, unholy, uses.

 However, the illegitimate elements of ritual sacrifice found in idolatrous cults are so utterly rejected by God that the Torah contains certain positive and negative commandments which directly preclude their introduction to Jewish ritual.
 Those modalities were never legitimate in the first place and have no place in the true worship of God.
-This the explains why Torah seems to adopt/permit some elements of idolatrous rituals and rejects others.
-In other words, the Torah permits those always permitted, elements that legitimate were practices, and forbids those idolatrous "add-ons" that were invented later on.
+This explains why the Torah seems to adopt/permit some elements of idolatrous rituals and rejects others.
+In other words, the Torah permits those elements that were always permitted, legitimate practices, and forbids those idolatrous "add-ons" that were invented later on.